 - Four-point collinear probe (Spring-loaded head assembly with pressure sensing option).

 - Hall-measurement head assembly with a variable gap permanent magnet yoke (Magnetic field strength 0.3 - 0.6 Tesla).

 - Mult-probe workstation for electrical and optoelectronic device characterization

 - Nanostructured Thin film/device fabrication setup.

-- A method developed for the direct measurement of nanoparticle size (down to ~15 nm).
+- A method was developed for the direct measurement of nanoparticle size (down to ~15 nm).

-- A method developed for measuring the conductivity of solid, gel, powder and thin films using Kelvin probe technique.
+- A method was developed for measuring the conductivity of solid, gel, powder, and thin films using the Kelvin probe technique.

 Some recent products developed by IPD scientists

 - Dr. Most.
-HosneAra Begum, PSO, and Scientist-in-Charge
+HosneAra Begum, Cheif Scientific Officer (CSO)

 - Mohammad Zamir Ali, Laboratory Technician